debradley/dead-simple-react/README.md

 There's no need to include `meta http-equiv="X-UA-Compatible"` except possibly in the case where you're [optimizing for old versions of IE](https://stackoverflow.com/questions/6771258/what-does-meta-http-equiv-x-ua-compatible-content-ie-edge-do).

+## TODO

+Questions this spike raised that I haven't yet answered:

+* Can a git repo's settings be changed to allow GitHub Pages publishing from the command line using `hub` or something else?
+* Is there any need to do anything more complicated than using `defer` (as shown in [Declaratively loading JavaScript](https://www.fullstackreact.com/articles/Declaratively_loading_JS_libraries/index.html)?) if you don't need to support older browsers?
+* Does using webpack change the answer to the question above?